marijnh/Eloquent-JavaScript/11_async.md

 {{index "Promise.all function"}}

-The code doesn't immediately look suspicious...it maps the `async` arrow function over the set of nests, creating an array of promises, and then uses `Promise.all` to wait for all of these before returning the list they build up.
+The code doesn't immediately look suspicious...it maps the `async` arrow function over the array of names, creating an array of promises, and then uses `Promise.all` to wait for all of these before returning the list they build up.

-But it is seriously broken.
-It'll always return only a single line of output, listing the nest that was slowest to respond.
+But it is entirely broken.
+It'll always return only a single line of output, listing the file that took the longest to read.

 {{if interactive

 ```
-chicks(bigOak, 2017).then(console.log);
+fileSizes(["plans.txt", "shopping_list.txt"])
+  .then(console.log);
 ```

 if}}